Concert Series Lineup, Dates, Times & MORE!

 WE are thrilled to be recognized once again as a Great Place to work.
 We’re even more thrilled to have scored higher than last year, with an 89% satisfaction rate.

-Immanuel Lutheran Communities is the only Life Plan Community in northwest Montana serving the older adult population.
+Immanuel Living is the only Life Plan Community in northwest Montana serving the older adult population.
 As a not-for-profit LPC, we offer retirement choices that embrace a philosophy of dignified care for the whole person.
 Our community offers the full spectrum of care from independent and assisted living, memory care, post-acute care and skilled nursing.

-Company Culture at Immanuel Lutheran Communities
+Company Culture at Immanuel Living

-Why Work at Immanuel Lutheran Communities?
+Why Work at Immanuel Living?

 For many people, homeownership stands as one of life’s true joys.
 But what happens when maintaining a home begins to feel like a chore?